CuBoulder/Documentation/docs/HowWeWork/styleguides and linting.md

 ## Linting

-We currently have linters set up for the following:
+We currently have linters set up for the following all using super-lint:

 - Javascript using eslint
 - CSS using stylelint